FrendsPlatform/Frends.Xml.Standard/README.md

 ## Documentation

 ### Xml.Standard.XpathQuery
-Query XML with XPath and return a list of results.
+Query XML with XPath (version 1) and return a list of results.

 #### Input